 This day’s itinerary is the same as day 2 of the 2-day Lassen Volcanic National Park itinerary above.
 I’ve briefly recapped it for you below:

-- Visit Burney Falls State Park
+- Burney Falls State Park

-- Hike the Cinder Cone Trail
+- Cinder Cone Trail

 Day 3: Go Hiking

-Here are my other hiking recommendations:
+Here are a few trail recommendations:

 - Lassen Peak Trail: Extremely strenuous, 5-mile summit to the top of Lassen Peak.
 You’ll gain over 2000 feet of elevation and end up at 10,500 feet above sea level!